openstack/charm-guide/doc/source/admin/compute/ironic.rst

 * enp7s0: External - physnet1
 * enp8s0: Deployment - phystnet2

-See the documentation in this guide for `Neutron networking deployment`_.
+See the documentation in the Ussuri version of this guide for `Neutron networking deployment`_.

 In the bundle the relevant settings for neutron-gateway are: